mwpastore/sinja/README.md

 ### Missing Records

-If your database driver raises exceptions on missing records, you should specify which exception class(es) should be handled and return HTTP status code
+If your database driver raises exceptions on missing records, you should specify which exception class(es) should be handled and return HTTP status 404.
-404. This is particularly useful for relationship action helpers, which don't have access to a dedicated subresource locator.
+This is particularly useful for relationship action helpers, which don't have access to a dedicated subresource locator.

 For example, using [Sequel][13]: